Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Even Dial makes a kids’ body wash now.

 A look at the label reveals sodium laureth sulfate and an artificial fragrance plus PEGs.
 That’s bad news if your child has sensitive skin.

-On the other hand, it shouldn’t cause tears, and it’s pH-balanced.
+On the other hand, it’s pH-balanced and tear-free.

 Choose from apple, orange, or bubble berry scents.